Graduate Resources & Activities

 Early Modern Reading Group

 The Early Modern Reading Group focuses on texts concerned with the sixteenth and seventeenth centuries, with an interdisciplinary approach involving material from literature, history, film, philosophy, and art.
 We seek to foster a lively and expansive discussion of early modern thought and culture by cooperatively analyzing primary, secondary, and theoretical works.
-The Early Modern Reading Group also works in conjunction with the Gottschalk Memorial Lecture to host an annual symposium in the fall.
-For further information please contact Stephen Kim.
+For further information, contact Stephen Kim.

 British 18th and 19th Century Reading Group

 The British 18th and 19th Century Reading Group welcomes all graduate students and faculty members with an interest in 18th-century, Romantic, and Victorian literature.
 We meet bi-weekly to discuss primary and critical texts on a wide range of topics.
-For further information please contact Maddie Reynolds or Noah Lloyd.
+For further information, contact Maddie Reynolds or Noah Lloyd.

 Big Fat Post-War American Novel Reading Group